TIS2021-FMFI/dekk/README.md

 -> public > js - javascript scripts for frontend

--> resources > views > mao_leaflet.blade.php - this is our html page
+-> resources > views > map_leaflet.blade.php - this is our html page

 -> routes > web.php - routing, from URL it determines action - which controller and method to run as a response